Switching AMS Systems in PropFuel

 8. Switch Over Your Live Campaigns

-If your test workflows enroll the correct contacts, you’re ready to update your live campaigns:
+If your test segments enroll the correct contacts, you’re ready to update your live campaigns:

-Go to each live campaign and turn off the old AMS workflows.
+• Go to each live campaign and remove the old segment(s) from the Included Segments section.

 Final Thoughts